MonaSolutions/MonaServer/doc/api.rst

     }
   }

-You can reject a client adding an error of connection:
+You can reject a client by adding an error of connection:

 .. code-block:: lua